 ReddiForm’s insulated concrete form (ICF) building technology has served commercial, industrial, agricultural, and residential builders since 1990.

-ReddiForm outperforms traditional frame construction, and the ease of construction makes it the technical leader in the ICF construction market today.
-Specific benefits are outlined below.
+ReddiForm outperforms traditional frame construction, and the ease of construction makes it the ICF of choice for your project.

 ReddiForm engineering has created an ICF building system that can be poured in single lifts to 10′ or 12′ high.
 Blowouts are not a concern, walls are straight, plumb, and flat when stacked, and stay that way during the pour.
 The pour is done with minimal bracing which is required primarily for wind and safety concerns.

 ReddiForm provides engineered and International Residential Code approval.
 The strength paired with reduced concrete cost is a measureable benefit.
-A typical 40′ x 50′ basement will use about $50 extra rebar, and reduce concrete costs about $1,500, a significant savings of $1,450.
-Labor on a ReddiForm concrete walls and foundations is estimated at about half of other concrete wall and foundation installations.
+A typical 40′ x 50′ X 8′ basement will use about $65 extra rebar, and reduce concrete costs an average of $2070.00, a significant savings of $2,005.00.
+Labor on a ReddiForm concrete walls and foundations is about half that of other concrete wall and foundation installations.

 ReddiForm’s competitive advantage is that our insulating concrete forms build strong, straight, and flat concrete walls requiring less labor, reduced concrete, and reduced bracing.
-ReddiForm is a tough block to beat, with the lowest installed cost of any ICF on the market today.
+After 30 years in the year 2020 ReddiForm is a tough block to beat, still with the lowest installed cost of any ICF on the market.